collective/collective.developermanual/source/reference_manuals/active/deployment/old_3.rst

 On Debian/Ubuntu packages, this is in a build-essentials metapackage.
 On other platforms, install gcc, gmake, gpp, libjpeg-dev, libz-dev.

 If you are operating on an older Linux platform, you may have Python 2.4 pre-installed or available as a package.
 If so, use that.

+On older systems (typically prior to 64-bit), there's a good chance that Plone's Unified Installer will work for you.
+Try it first.

 On newer Linux systems, Python 2.4 may not be available as a package, and may not build simply from source.